 There is a well-known orgasm gap between men and women – research suggests that around 80% of women never orgasm through penetration alone, which is where vibrators come in.

 It can be daunting buying a vibrator, especially if it’s not something you’ve done before.
 But, as well as helping you explore new sensations, using a vibrator increases blood flow to your vulva and vagina – increasing sensitivity and helping you reach new pleasure highs.

 Gwen is a super soft, flexible and water-safe clitoral vibrator which is a great place to start.
 It offers ten vibrating patterns so you can choose your preferred speed and intensity, and its curved design means it’s perfect for trying on your own or with a partner.

-The Slinky Pinky is another great vibrator; it’s small in size and offers three different speeds and four vibration patterns to choose from.
+The Jo Divine IMMY (formerly the Slinky Pinky and Slinky Kama Blue) is another great vibrator; it’s small in size and offers three different speeds and four vibration patterns to choose from.

 Dilators are tube-shaped devices that are available in a range of sizes (from finger-size to much larger) and can be prescribed by your doctor.

 Using dilators is a process that involves careful, comfortable and slow insertion into the vagina.
 This can help with adhesion and scar management, but it also helps reduce anxiety and increase confidence in avoiding painful sex or smear tests.

 Ordinarily, you would start with the largest size you feel comfortable with and then increase this over time.
 While many dilators are made from unforgiving plastic, Soul Source dilators have been designed by a sex therapist and gynaecologist.
 They are made from soft, flexible silicone rubber to mimic natural body tissue and can be warmed or cooled and come in a range of eight sizes.